Get Involved

 • Increased crisis in older adults leading to increased need for crisis response and hospitalizations

-• Increased need for food assistance
+• Increased need for food and shelter assistance

 Initiatives